NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-With the option ``--allow-borderline-data``, ``sfs`` is able to do a better job at resolving the terrain in areas where the the illumination is weak and there are many shadows.
-It works by not letting the blending weights decay to 0 at the light-shadow boundary, as is usually the case when ``--blending-dist`` is used.
+With the option ``--allow-borderline-data``, ``sfs`` is able to do a better job at resolving the terrain at the border of regions that have no lit pixels in any images.
+It works by not letting the blending weights decay to 0, as is usually the case when ``--blending-dist`` is used.

 In the example in
 :numref:`sfs_borderline_fig`, in some input images the top terrain